 Peace Corps (www.peacecorps.gov)

 Voluntary Service Overseas (www.vso.org.uk)

 - Weights & measures The metric system is used.

 Trouble spots In most areas of Kenya, and certainly on safari, women are unlikely to experience any difficulties.
-The only place you are likely to have problems is at the beach resorts on the coast, where women may be approached by male prostitutes as well as local aspiring Romeos.
-It’s always best to cover your legs and shoulders when away from the beach so as not to offend local sensibilities.
+The only place you are likely to have problems is at the beach resorts on the coast, where women may be approached by male sex workers.
+When leaving the beach, keep in mind that it's culturally appropriate to cover your legs and shoulders.

-Discrimination Regrettably, black women in the company of white men are often assumed to be prostitutes, and can face all kinds of discrimination from hotels and security guards as well as approaches from Kenyan hustlers offering to help rip off the white ‘customer’.
+Discrimination Regrettably, Black women in the company of white men are often assumed to be sex workers, and can face discrimination from hotels and security guards as well as approaches from hustlers offering to help rip off the white "customer."
 Again, the worst of this can be avoided by taking taxis between hotels and restaurants etc.

 Availability It’s difficult, although by no means impossible, for foreigners to find jobs in Kenya.
 The most likely areas in which employment might be found are in the safari business, teaching, advertising and journalism.
 Except for teaching, it’s unlikely you’ll see jobs advertised, and the only way you’ll find out about them is to spend a lot of time with resident expats.
 As in most countries, the rule is that if a local can be found to do the job, there’s no need to hire a foreigner.

 Disaster work The most fruitful area in which to look for work, assuming that you have the relevant skills, is the ‘disaster industry’.
 Nairobi is awash with UN and other aid agencies servicing the famines in Somalia and South Sudan and the refugee camps along the Kenyan border with those countries.
 Keep in mind that the work is tough and often dangerous, and pay is usually very low.